NAAQA: A Neural Architecture for Acoustic Question Answering

 \subsection{Experimental conditions}

 Unless specified otherwise, the models presented in subsequent sections are trained on the CLEAR2 dataset which comprises 50 000 scenes and 4 questions per scene for a total of 200 000 records from which 140 000 (70\%) are used for training, 30 000 (15\%) for validation and 30 000 (15\%) for test.
-The test set is generated using a different set of elementary sound which ensure that the network can not memorize the elementary sounds and therefore acts has a better benchmark for generalization.
-Optimisation technique and other training settings are further described in Supplementary~\ref{appendix:training_settings}.
-The results are reported in terms of accuracy, that is the percentage of correct answers on the total.
-Since initialization of deep architectures has a profound impact on training convergence, we developed a python library \texttt{torch-reproducible-block}\footnote{The link will be made available upon publication} to control the model initial conditions and design reproducible experiments.
+The test set is generated using a different set of elementary sounds which ensures that the network could not memorize them and can therefore acts has a better generalization benchmark.
+The optimization techniques and other training settings are further described in Supplementary Materials.
+Results are reported in terms of accuracy, that is in percentage of correct answers over the total.
+Since initialization of deep architectures has a profound impact on training convergence, we developed a python library \texttt{torch-reproducible-block}\footnote{\url{https://github.com/NECOTIS/torch-reproducible-block}} to control the model initial conditions and design reproducible experiments.
 To ensure the robustness of the results, each model is trained 5 times with 5 different random seeds.